Why are effective communication skills important?

 With the importance of communication in your life, you have no reason not to work on your skills a little bit.
 Unless of course, you have already mastered the art of communication.

-Contained in this article you will find multiple tips to master communication skills.
+Contained in this article you will find multiple tips on how to be a good communicator.
 Hopefully, many of these tips are new to you and you gain some valuable information from this article.
 Even if you have heard many of these tips before, this article should be a great refresher and you will still improve your communication skills if you put these lessons into action.

 What is Communication?